(1) If someone is aware that there is an undecided dispute about ?Q, then he ought not to accept or reject any proposed answer to ?Q.1

 Barnes thinks that (1), (2), and (3) are well-supported, (4) requires the support of other Pyrrhonian modes, and (5) remains poorly supported even with other modes.
 He doesn't think that the argument is probative.4

-In a future post, I'll put on the mantle of the Pyrrhonist and try to show that the argument is probative.
+In a future post, I'll put on the robes of the Pyrrhonist and try to show that the argument is probative.

 1Barnes calls (1) the principle of disagreement.